edanalytics/earthmover_edfi_bundles/assessments/KRAssessment/README.md

 ## Reasoning
 The kindergarten readiness assessment is a composite assessment with objectives such as:
-- Social Foundation Score
+- Social Foundation  mapping to Social Foundations academic subject
-- Language and Literacy Score
+- Language and Literacy  mapping to English/Language Arts academic subject
-- Mathematics Score
+- Mathematics mapping to Mathematics academic subject
-- Physical Well-Being and Motor Development Score.
+- Physical Well-Being and Motor Development  mapping to Physical Well-Being academic subject
+in the North Carolina Academic subject name space .

 ## Summary of Descriptor Fields and Mappings